 Bacchus Vini is a great option to taste Porto’s famous wine.
 The location is brilliant, as you can see in the picture below.
 You can enjoy a good variety of wines (10, 20, 30, 40 years aged and more) and visit the cellar downstairs.
 Prices are reasonable and the staff knowledgeable.
 They also have good cheese platters and olives.

 Santa Francesinha is the place to get…..
 Francesinha, or course.
-It can get very crowded, but it will worth the wait.
+It can get very crowded, but it will be worth the wait.
 There are also some good spots in Praça de Parada Leitão, which is just next to the University of Porto.
 It is a pedestrians-only street.
 And around the corner (Campo Mártires Da Pátria) you can find more, next to Hotel Caldeira and Wine Hostel.

 There are a couple of streets that concentrate most of the pubs and coffee shops: Galeria de Paris and R. de Cândido dos Reis.
 All the locals hang out around there, drinking inside and outside the pubs.
 It gets very crowded, but it is fun.
 Some good spots are Cafe Au Lait, The Wall Bar and Plano B, which is also a club.

 But because I like hipster/cool/less-posh/alternative and beer-oriented places I would recommend a different area.
 There are some good spots on Rua das Oliveiras, my favourite was Aduela taverna/bar on number 36.
 You can then go to the trendiest area around Rua Miguel Bombarda.
 You will find artistic places such as Galeria Presença; cool pubs such as Casa-de-Ló; a spiritual tea house called Rota do Chá; and a very sophisticated hotel called Casa do Conto.

 Finally, if you are interested in electronic music and the underground scene, the club you do not want to miss is Gare Porto (R. da Madeira 182; opens 23:59 – 07:00).
-They normally have good DJ’s playing on Saturdays.
+They normally have a good DJ playing on Saturdays.
 There is also a great pub in front of the club, in the same building as the station.
 You can even see the rails from the tables.
 Very cool and original, ideal to go before partying.